Decommissioning

 JDR brings together a rare combination of factors:

-• a culture of innovation and adoption, where purpose and direction is aligned
+- a culture of innovation and adoption, where purpose and direction align

-• hazards which are challenging but are understood and manageable
+- hazards which are challenging but understood and manageable

-• a framework for statutory compliance (regulation) which provides the freedom for innovation to be applied
+- a framework for statutory compliance (regulation) which provides the freedom to apply innovation

 UKAEA’s approach to decommissioning